antmaxi/GIS_light/README.md

 which finds the Cartesian distance from pixel's center point to the closest tile from the set of tiles (e.g. municipalities under lockdown or neighboring border tiles)

+All Scotland's municipalities NUTS are set as UKM.

 TODO:
 1) for optimization maybe take not all the pixels in the area, but
    1) only which were already labeled